BLaDZer/wive-ng-mt/user/lldpd/README.md

 You can append any further arguments.
 If lldpd is unable to find `lldpcli` it will start in an unconfigured mode and won't send or accept LLDP frames.

+You can use [afl](http://lcamtuf.coredump.cx/afl/) to test some aspects of lldpd.
+To test frame decoding, you can do something like
+that:

+    export AFL_USE_ASAN=1 # only on 32bit arch
+    ./configure CC=afl-gcc
+    make clean check
+    cd tests
+    mkdir inputs
+    mv *.pcap inputs
+    afl-fuzz -i inputs -o outputs ./decode @@

+There is a general test suite with `make check`.
+It's also possible to run integration tests with `./tests/integration-tests`.
+Those are not very flexible and may or may not work depending on your platform.
+Also check the content of `tests/lldpcli.conf`.
+It's a configuration file that should cover all commands present in lldpcli.

 Embedding
 ---------